Pipe Shed: Rangitata Diversion Race

-Methven work camp
+Installation at Methven work camp

 The Public Works Department established its headquarters for the RDR and a workers' accommodation camp in Methven.
 In order to store explosives at this site, one of the RDR pipes was installed at the works camp using as a base a pre-cast control gate for the water race.
 Wooden wedges stop the pipe from rolling.
 Concrete ends were cast to enclose the open ends, and a wooden door was fitted into one of those; there is a vent in the concrete panel above the door.
 The pipe is fitted with a wooden floor.
 It was also used at times to store concrete.
 The exterior is in good condition apart from a crack in the panel above the vent, but the internal floor has deteriorated, and the door is a replacement.

 The Pipe Shed is the only remnant of the work camp.
 The land is owned by Ashburton District Council and the surrounding area is used for grazing.
 On three sides, the land is surrounded by roads (Main Street (State Highway 77), South Belt, and the residential cul-de-sac Wayne Place) with the road frontages generally developed.
 The pipe shed is thus hidden from public view.
-It is accessible through a gap in bushes and trees from Main Street, or via The Garden Of Harmony, a reserve on South Belt.
-There has been a proposal to relocate the Pipe Shed to a more visible site next to the Mount Hutt Road Board building, Methven's oldest building.
+It is accessible through a gap in bushes and trees from Main Street, or via the Garden Of Harmony, a reserve on South Belt.
+There was a proposal to relocate the Pipe Shed to a more visible site next to the Mount Hutt Road Board building, Methven's oldest building.
 That building is adjacent to the work camp and fronts Main Street.
+In 2025, the Pipe Shed was restored, with the intentions of it being a feature in an extension to the Garden of Harmony, along with the display of a turbine that had been decommissioned from Highbank Power Station.